lnbEli/carousel/README.md

 Listens for click events on the navigation arrows and dots.
 Listens for the resize event on the window to adjust the carousel size dynamically.

+The autoChangeImages function uses setInterval and the closure created around the counter to increment the function call.

 Summary:

 This application is an image carousel or slideshow.